glide-browser/glide/src/glide/docs/contributing.md

 function isnot(a: unknown, b: unknown, name?: string): void;

-// expect the comparison to fail function todo_is(a: unknown, b: unknown, name?: string): void;
+// expect the comparison to fail function todo_is(
+  a: unknown,
+  b: unknown,
+  name?: string,
+): void;

-// Like `is()` but compares by stringifying to JSON first. function isjson(a: unknown, b: unknown, name?: string): void;
+// Like `is()` but compares by stringifying to JSON first. function isjson(
+  a: unknown,
+  b: unknown,
+  name?: string,
+): void;

 // Like `is()` but expects a truthy value function ok(a: unknown, name?: string): asserts a;